yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Needless to say, it’s a great way to improve image quality if you have the hardware to test it.

 And in other good news, [Special K](https://special-k.info/) now supports HDR in Vulkan and it works with yuzu!
-NVIDIA is still the only supported vendor, as this is only possible thanks to the magic `Prefer layered on DXGI Swapchain` option, but the quality and customisation offered by Special K over AutoHDR is outstanding.
+NVIDIA is still the only supported vendor, as this is only possible thanks to the magic `Prefer layered on DXGI Swapchain` option, but the quality and customization offered by Special K over AutoHDR is outstanding.
 That expensive OLED never looked so tempting.

 Note that we have confirmed in testing that `Prefer layered on DXGI Swapchain` needs to be manually enabled for Special K to work properly.
 This also includes other NVIDIA-exclusive goodies such as input lag reduction thanks to NVIDIA Reflex.